 Monday, November 16, 2009

-Termite baits combine a low toxicity insecticide with an attractive food (usually some kind of cellulose).
+Baits designed specifically for termites are now more widely used.
+Termite baits combine a low toxicity insecticide with an attractive (to termites!) food, usually some kind of cellulose.
 Bait stations, usually a plastic tube containing a bait that can be buried below the soil surface, are placed around the property where foraging termites find them and carry poisoned food back to the termite colony.
 Control is maintained over time with periodic replacement of the bait.

 Termite baits are much less toxic and environmentally hazardous than old-style, soil applied insecticides.
 They are very effective when used properly and maintained over time.
 The main disadvantage, however, is they do require regular, long-term maintenance and for this reason can be expensive compared to a one time insecticide application.

 There are several termite bait products available to homeowners as DIY projects however most are only available through pest control companies.